acsaeng/vet-med-clinic-app/README.md

 ## Project Information

 ## Overview
-In collaboration with the Veterinary School of Medicine, the objective of this project is to create a full stack web application for their department to use for day-to-day operations.
-This application serves to address three important areas - animal management, user management, and treatment process.
-As it will also primarily be used by the staff, an interface will be developed to be user-friendly.
+In collaboration with the Veterinary School of Medicine, the objective of this project is to create a full stack web application to use in the daily operations of their department.
+It serves to address three important areas - user management, animal management, treatment process.
+This application will be primarily used by administrators and staff that service the animals.
+As such, an interface that meets the requirements of being both functional and user-friendly needs to be developed.

 ### Process
 The first three out of five sprint for this project have been completed: